Verizon PESTEL/PESTLE Analysis & Recommendations

 3. Rapid advancement of information and communications technologies (threat and opportunity)

-There are opportunities for global business growth and expansion based on the technological external factor of the widespread development of information and communications networks around the world.
-For example, Verizon Wireless can invest in operations in new markets to expand its business, based on the availability of new wireless telecommunications infrastructure in various areas in the United States and other countries.
-However, security threats are a macro-environmental factor that present business challenges.
-For instance, these security threats have the potential to weaken the integrity and stability of the network and information technologies of Verizon Wireless.
+There are opportunities for global business growth and expansion based on the external factor of the widespread development of information and communications networks around the world.
+For example, Verizon can invest in operations in new markets to expand its business, based on the availability of new wireless telecommunications infrastructure in various areas in the United States and other countries.
+However, security threats are a macro-environmental factor that presents business challenges relevant to this PESTEL analysis.
+These security threats have the potential to weaken the integrity and stability of the network and information technologies of Verizon.
 On the other hand, the rapid advancement of information and communications technologies helps facilitate business growth in the industry environment by enabling firms to improve their technological performance.
-The emphasis on technology in Verizon’s vision statement and mission statement can support growth and expansion based on this technological trend.
-Nonetheless, the same trend is identified as a threat in this part of the external analysis.
+The emphasis on technology in Verizon’s vision statement and mission statement supports growth and expansion based on this technological trend.
+Nonetheless, the same trend is identified as a threat in this part of the PESTLE analysis.
 For example, rapid technological advancement can disrupt the remote or macro-environment.
 This disruption can open the market to new players and substitutes.
-Therefore, this component of the PESTEL/PESTLE analysis shows the importance of capitalizing on technology to grow Verizon Communications, Inc., and the importance of continuous improvement to strengthen the business.
+Therefore, this component of the PESTEL analysis shows the importance of capitalizing on technology to grow Verizon Communications Inc., and the importance of continuous improvement to strengthen the business.

 Ecological/Environmental Factors

-The influence of the natural environment on the remote or macro-environment is determined in this component of the PESTEL/PESTLE analysis of Verizon Communications, Inc. Ecological conditions and trends are determinants of the industry environment, especially with regard to the natural resources available to firms.
-In this case, Verizon’s business is subject to the influence of the following ecological external factors in the information and communications technologies and services industry:
+The influence of the natural environment is determined in this component of the PESTEL analysis of Verizon Communications Inc. Ecological trends are determinants of the industry environment through the natural conditions and resources affecting firms.
+In this PESTLE analysis case, Verizon’s business is subject to the influence of the following ecological factors in the telecommunications industry:

 2. Increasing availability of renewable energy (opportunity)